The Board’s Report relating to “The Norwegian Code of Practice for Corporate Governance”

-In 2020, KONGSBERG continued its work on systematic development and follow-up of important areas for compliance with regulations, rules and internal guidelines.
+In 2021, KONGSBERG continued its work on systematic development and follow-up of important areas for compliance with regulations, rules and internal guidelines.
 The Group has focus on the anti-corruption programme, where employee training, cooperation with business partners on anti-corruption measures as well as training and review of market representatives have been the key elements.
 We also have a particular focus on export control and sanctions, along with robust processes to ensure compliance with Data Privacy regulations.
 The Group has compliance functions at both a corporate level and in the business areas who are working closely.
-Furthermore, it is established is internal control function at the corporate level to strengthen the work of follow-up and monitoring of third parties.
+Furthermore, it is established an internal control function at the corporate level to strengthen the work of follow-up and monitoring of third parties.
 In the same way as the financial reporting, the internal control was established in accordance with a decentralised management model.
 The KONGSBERG compliance programme is coordinated and monitored from a corporate level.

 The Group has an Ethics Committee whose purpose is to promote high ethical standards and good behaviour, and to ensure that KONGSBERG maintains a good reputation.